kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 Reading `(Cluster)PolicyReports` sounds cumbersome?

-No fret, the community has created the nice [Policy Reporter UI project](https://kyverno.github.io/policy-reporter), which provides a view on the reports and ways to filter them. `Screenshot >= 1000*word`:
+Don't worry, the community has created the nice [Policy Reporter UI project](https://kyverno.github.io/policy-reporter), which provides a view on the reports and ways to filter them. `Screenshot >= 1000*word`: